 This is how I know about investing for beginners and ways to make money work for me.
 Last year, my overall return on investment was 6%.
 Doesn’t sound much but it was a bad year.

 I learned quite a bit about investing and would like to help you start as well.
 Today, I’ll tell you about the five ways to make your money work for you.
 Knowing about these is, I believe, is the corner stone of all investing.

 - Investing in financial instruments

 - Investing in luxury goods

 - Investing in developing your competencies.

 (I’m not including investing in property today.
-This is a specialised kind of investing that is very capital intensive and probably a stage after investing for beginners.
+This is a specialised kind of investing that is very capital intensive and probably a stage higher than investing for beginners.
 If you still would like to check out property investing have a look at the House Crowd and what they do.)

 #1.
 How to make your money work for you: investing in financial instruments

-Since this is for real beginners, I’m not going to make it more complicated than it has to be.
+Since this is about the ways to make money work if you are a real beginner, I’m not going to make it more complicated than it has to be.
 You’ll have to remember, however, that investing in financial instruments is very diverse and complex affair; some would say that this is a minefield for the beginner.